Skip to main content

 Contact your GP or local travel clinic for malaria advice as soon as you know that you will be travelling.

-It's important to take the correct dose and finish the course of antimalarial treatment.
-If you're unsure, ask your GP or pharmacist how long you should take your medication for.
+If you're unsure, ask your GP or pharmacist how long you should take your medicine for.

 • where you're going

-• your medical history, including any allergies to medication
+• your medical history, including any medicine allergies

-• any problems you've had with antimalarial medicines in the past
+• any problems you've had with antimalarials in the past

 • your age